Trash Island (album): Critical reception

 In a positive review, Steve Juon of RapReviews described Trash Island as "music designed for Instagram reels and TikTok videos."
 He praised the album's brevity, calling it a casual listening experience.
 Juon was impressed by the production by Whitearmor, and considered it the album's biggest strength.
 He felt indifferent toward the vocal performances, saying "the rappers involved have nothing terribly intriguing to say".
 Helfand named Trash Island Drain Gang's "tightest, most cohesive" group project.
 He described the song "Western Union" as "the perfect posse cut", and considered the album's final two tracks to be its weakest.

+Trash Island was described as "iconic" by Sophie L Walker of The Line of Best Fit, who also described track "Victim" as a "classic".
+Keegan Brady of Rolling Stone described "Western Union" as a "widely beloved track".
+Helfand wrote in 2024 that the album "sparked the Drain Gang revolution".